Wright GB Kite

 The Wright GB Kite is a range of full-size zero-emission single-deck buses manufactured by Wrightbus since 2022.
-Similar in body style to the diesel powered Wright GB Hawk, the GB Kite is an integral design that can be built as a battery electric vehicle, the Electroliner BEV, and as a fuel cell electric vehicle, the Hydroliner FCEV.
+Similar in body style to the diesel powered Wright GB Hawk, the GB Kite is an integral design that can be built as a battery electric vehicle, the Electroliner, and as a fuel cell electric vehicle, the Hydroliner.

 Design

 The GB Kite range was launched in September 2021, following the launch of the double-deck Wright StreetDeck Electroliner and Hydroliner range earlier in the year.
-The Electroliner BEV has a maximum range of 250 mi with the top option of a 567kwh battery, charged through conventional DC charging or pantograph charging.
-The Hydroliner FCEV has a maximum range of 640 mi, powered with either a 70 or 100kwh fuel cell system produced by Ballard Power Systems in combination with a 35 kg or 50 kg hydrogen tank.
+The Electroliner has a maximum range of 250 mi with the top option of a 567kwh battery, charged through conventional DC charging or pantograph charging.
+The Hydroliner has a maximum range of 640 mi, powered with either a 70 or 100kwh fuel cell system produced by Ballard Power Systems in combination with a 35 kg or 50 kg hydrogen tank.
 Regular production of both GB Kite variants was fully underway by December 2022.

 Wrightbus announced the launch of a second-generation Electroliner driveline in November 2025, which primarily saw Forsee Power's NMC batteries replaced with slimmer 442 or 528 kWh lithium iron phosphate (LFP) batteries manufactured by CATL, extending the GB Kite Electroliner's range up to 300 mi or 375 mi.
 Other upgrades for the GB Kite Electroliner include a 75-minute 380kW 'rapid charging' time compared to the previous three hours, a new Voith Electrical Drive System and a new Grayson Thermal Systems HVAC system compliant with Transport for London standards.